DHEC: 651 new COVID-19 cases in South Carolina

 COLUMBIA, S.C.
-(WBTW) — There are 641 new COVID-19 cases in the state, the South Carolina Department of Health and Environmental Control announced during a daily pandemic update on Monday.
+(WBTW) — There are 651 new, confirmed COVID-19 cases in the state, according to data released Tuesday from the South Carolina Department of Health and Environmental Control.

-DHEC reported an additional 345 probable COVID-19 cases, seven confirmed deaths and one probable COVID-19-caused death.
-Of 22,454 new tests, 4.4% were positive for the virus.
+DHEC also announced 345 probable cases, seven new, confirmed deaths and one probable COVID-19-caused death.
+Of 22,454 new tests reported to the state, 4.4% were positive for the virus.

 Among the new deaths was a middle-aged person in Dillon County.